Collaboration of Vaughan & Dufour

 Here is a delightful example of how a “Vaughan–DuFour” piece can happen.
 When a humorous ostrich painting came about within a series of bird heads Vaughan was doing, a little grey door that had been collected, matched the neutral palette.
 Talking it over, it became important for the door to open.
 DuFour then built-out a construction that would work with the grey door and the painting.
 Vaughan then painted an ostrich egg inside, making this a surprise gift for the active viewer.

-acrylic on wood with vintage bird
+acrylic on canvas with wooden inlays

 WORKS BY RACHEL DUFOUR